-For flowering date, distinct GxWeather covariances captured SNP-associated effect patterns in the Gulf and Midwest subpopulations.
+For flowering date, distinct GxWeather environmental covariance patterns captured covriance in SNP effect size in the Gulf and Midwest subpopulations.
 33% of SNP effects on flowering in the Gulf subpopulation covaried with cumulative rainfall in the seven days prior to flowering (Fig 2D).
 22.6% of SNP effects on flowering in the Midwest subpopulation covaried with day length change in the two days prior to flowering (Fig 2D), which had negative covariances between Texas and North gardens.
-Neither covariance matrix was selected for in Both subpopulations, and no GxWeather covariance matrices had mass in Both subpopulations (Fig 2E).
-In five of the six mash models of strong effects, the GxWeather covariance matrices captured a minority of the posterior weights of the strong effects (Figure 2C,E); the majority of this mass was on various canonical covariance matrices.
+Neither covariance matrix was selected as significantly improving the log likelihood of the mash model in the combined population, and no GxWeather covariance matrices had non-zero weight in the combined subpopulation (Fig 2E).
+In five of the six mash models of strong effects, the GxWeather covariance matrices captured a minority of the posterior weights of the strong effects (Figure 2C,E); the majority of the total matix weight was on various canonical covariance matrices.
 These matrices included simple heterozygosity, with intermediate, positive covariances between all gardens, and garden-specific effects present only at one garden.